US STOCKS-Wall St rises on Berkshire deal, China stimulus hopes

 July was the seventh strongest month for global deal activity since 1980.
 Up to the end of July, cross-border M&A activity totaled $913.5 billion, up 23 percent from a year ago, according to Thomson Reuters data.

-Apple 3.3 percent rise gave the biggest boost to all three major indexes.
+The industrials sector rose 1.81 percent, buoyed by Precision Castparts, which also give the third biggest boost to the S&P 500.

-In other deal news, ammonia maker CVR Partners' deal to buy Rentech Nitrogen Partners for about $533 million sent Rentech soaring 26.6 percent to $13.04.
+In other deal news, ammonia maker CVR Partners said it would acquire Rentech Nitrogen Partners for about $533 million.
+Rentech soared 26 percent to $12.98.

+Mallinckrodt fell 1.1 percent to $99.31 after the drugmaker said it would buy immunotherapy company Therakos in a deal valued at about $1.33 billion.

 U.S. stocks ended lower on Friday, with the Dow closing down for the seventh straight day, after solid July jobs data pried the door open a little wider for a potential rate hike in September.